grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Slowly, slowly, the depth gauge needle turned to the right as the boat sank.
 Slowly, slowly, the depth-under-keep gauge turned to the left as the bottom rose.
 The depth gauge showed 250 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 And at that moment the whole _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly and rested on the bottom too.

 "Jeeees-us."
 Said Bastian.
 "The bottom.
 At 250 meters!
-On a undersea mountain top, we landed like goddamned Noah."
+On a undersea mountain top, we landed like damned Noah."

 "Technically a tablemount."
 Said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."